-This engine meets all required diesel engine emissions standards.
+The Cummins® diesel engine meets all EPA Heavy Duty Diesel Engine Emissions Standards, resulting in one of the lowest emitting diesel engines ever produced.
 To achieve these emissions standards, your vehicle is equipped with a state-of-the-art engine and exhaust system.
 These systems are seamlessly integrated into your vehicle and managed by the Powertrain Control Module (PCM).
-The PCM manages engine combustion to allow the exhaust system's catalyst to trap and burn Particulate Matter (PM) pollutants, with no input or interaction on your part.
+The PCM manages engine combustion to allow the exhaust system's catalyst to trap and burn Particulate Matter (PM) pollutants, with no input or 3 interaction on your part.